rohan-paul/Awesome-JavaScript-Interviews/Git-and-Github/PR-Flow/git-squash-many-commits-to-a-single-one-before-PR.md

 `git push -f`

-I could also do below, assuming I am in master branch, and all my sqashing activities were in master branch
+I could also do below, assuming I am in master branch, and all my squashing activities were in master branch

 `git push origin master --force`

 And now if I go to the exiting PR in Github, I will see the same PR has got fully updated with my latest changes, with just a single commit.

-Note, all these squashing activities could have been done by the Rep's Manager as well.
+Note, all these squashing activities could have been done by the Repo's Manager as well.
 The repository's manager can squash all the commits in a pull request into a single commit by selecting "Squash and merge" on a pull request.

 #### ISSUE - How to squash commits after the pull request has been opened ?
 That is, after I have created a PR, then squash my commits in my local machine and then when I go to the PR of the upstream Repo, I still see all the committs that were there previously.